-- Add onions to the skillet and cook, stirring constantly, until the onions start to soften, about 5 minutes.
+- Add the onions to the skillet and cook, stirring constantly, until the onions start to soften, about 5 minutes.

-- Reduce heat to low.
+- Reduce the heat to low.

-- Season onions with salt and some sugar (about ½ tsp of each per pound of onions).
+- Season onions with salt and some sugar (about ½ teaspoon of each per pound of onions).
 (Note: Sugar is optional here, but can help to draw out the natural sugars in the onions and speed the caramelization process along.)

-- Continue to cook the onions, stirring occasionally, until they are very tender and deep golden brown, 30 to 50 minutes more.
+- Continue to cook the onions, stirring occasionally, until they are very tender and deep golden brown, 25 to 40 minutes more.
 (Important: If the pan starts to look dry or the onions start to burn, add a splash of water.
 You may need to do this several times throughout the cooking process.)

 More Pizza and Flatbread Recipes